mtyeh411/card-case-editor/README.md

 site.

 ## Licensing
-Source in this repository is licensed under the MIT License, see "LICENSE" for details.
+Source in this repository is licensed under the MIT License, see `LICENSE` for details.

 ### Fonts
-Fonts in the "static/fonts" directory were created by Yann Le Coroller and are released under a custom license, see "static/fonts/LICENSE" for details.
+Fonts in the `static/fonts` directory were created by Yann Le Coroller and are released under a custom license, see `static/fonts/LICENSE` for details.